grannycart/by-sound-alone_source/manuscript_draft-subworld_book1.md

 "And that bad luck cost me a fucking crew member."
 Added Percy.

 Hemi looked away and found himself analying the gauges.
 They had already achieved 30 meters of depth.

-"Should we take this moment to try talking them into _not_ shooting at us?"
-Asked Owen.
-"Someone over there must be a reasonable person and realise we are an unarmed cargo sub."

-"The best-case scenario if we can convince them not to shoot is we have to let them aboard for an inspection."
-Said Hemi.
-"We aren't going to pass any inspections with our current cargo."

-"Something tells me those guys will not be open to a bribe either.
-No, if they are too close to shoot and we have a chance right now to disappear, we're going to take it."

 "Cassandra!"
 Percy yelled down to sonar through the hatch in the floor of the control room.
 "Stay on them!
 I need to know what they're doing."